commaai/agnos-builder/README.md

 ### Flashing

-Flash to a comma 3/3X (set your device in QDL mode first, refer to [flash.comma.ai](https://flash.comma.ai/) for more information):
+Flashing to a comma 3/3X (Be sure to set your device in QDL mode before flashing.
+Refer to [QDL MODE Section](https://flash.comma.ai/) for more information.):
 ```
 ./flash_kernel.sh
 ./flash_system.sh